evan-king/nppIndenture/README.md

 ## Background

-This plugin is forked from Chocobo1's nppAutoDetectIndent](https://github.com/Chocobo1/nppAutoDetectIndent).
-The original plugin struggles (more) with files containing few lines only indented once, block comments that cascade lines one space further, and other content errors or inconsistencies.
+This plugin is forked from [nppAutoDetectIndent](https://github.com/Chocobo1/nppAutoDetectIndent) by Chocobo1.
+The original plugin struggles (more) with space-indented files containing few lines only indented once, block comments that cascade lines one space further, and other content errors or inconsistencies.

-When the original author would not recognize the problem, it became more expedient to maintain an independent fork, which is now renamed to prevent future confusion between the two.
+When the original author would not readily recognize the problem, it became more expedient to maintain an independent fork, which is now renamed to prevent future confusion between the two.

 [version-url]: https://github.com/evan-king/nppIndenture/releases
 [version-img]: https://img.shields.io/github/release/evan-king/nppIndenture.svg?style=flat